risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Enable the connector node in RisingWave

-The native MySQL CDC connector is implemented by a connector node.
-A connector node handles the connections with upstream and downstream systems, and it is currently only available in RiseDev, the developer tool of RisingWave.
+The native MySQL CDC connector is implemented by the connector node in RisingWave.
+The connector node handles the connections with upstream and downstream systems.
+You can enable the connector node in two ways:
+- Using the latest docker-compose file of RisingWave demo The connector node is enabled by default in this docker-compose file.
+To learn about how to start RisingWave with this file, see [Docker Compose](../deploy/risingwave-docker-compose.md).
+- Using RiseDev, the developer's tool
+  Download the latest source file of RisingWave.
+Run `./risedev configure` in the root directory of RisingWave and enable the **RisingWave Connector** component.
+Alternatively, you can edit the `risedev.yml` file and uncomment the line of code `- use: connector:node` for the default configuration.

-### Create a materialized source connection using the native CDC connector
+### Create a materialized source using the native CDC connector

 To ensure all data changes are captured, you must create a materialized source connection (`CREATE TABLE`) and specify primary keys.
 The data format must be Debezium JSON.